mickaeldamathadev/arraydependency/README.md

 # Catching array change in React Hooks with useEffect

-It's a little bit trucky and you need to understand the way JS copy Array data type.
+It's a little bit tricky and you need to understand the way JS copy Array data type.

 When you just copy the array like "oldUncaught", the reference is a copy of "uncaughtChange".